 The highest quit rates were among the not engaged and actively disengaged employees.
 And disengagement is very costly.
 According to the Gallup study, the lost productivity of not engaged and actively disengaged employees is equal to 18% of their annual salary.

 A majority of the currently employed are not engaged.
 Which means that new hires will most likely land on a less-than-engaging team, and may probably not stay long.

 But this self-defeating cycle can be disrupted.
 And HR can play a critical role by effectively turning the Great Resignation into the Great Retention.

 HR strategies for Great Resignation: Transforming into the Great Retention

 What the employees want, and how the organization responds, matters for retention.
 According to a survey conducted by the Institute for Corporate Productivity, an organization which discovers and advances emerging practices in human capital, the top factors driving talent loss throughout North America are burnout, lack of advancement opportunities, compensation, and a requirement that employees return to the workplace after working remotely.

 After studying the trends and the causes behind the Great Resignation, it is fair to conclude that organizations are at a very real risk of losing their high-performing talent.

-If you’re an HR professional yearning to make a dent, here’s what you can do to improve retention rates.
+If you’re an HR professional yearning to make a dent, here are the HR strategies for Great Resignation that can help improve retention rates.